You won’t be able to stop eating these amazing carrot cake muffins with cream cheese filling – and the crispy sugar on top is an absolute must!

 In a large bowl, blend together the carrots, eggs, applesauce, vanilla, and oil.
 Fold in the dry ingredients, and stir gently.
 Don’t overmix the muffin batter.
 Just stir it until there isn’t any powdery flour left and everything is moistened.
 The batter will be lumpy.

 Fill greased muffin tins partially with batter, then a plop of filling, and then more batter.
 Sprinkle the tops with coarse sugar and bake.
 They smell so good!

 Seriously, I want to make these muffins on a weekly basis!

 A note about Sugar In The Raw: Their Organic White is perfect for baking.
 So perfect and versatile that I was able to use it in the muffin batter, the cream cheese filling AND the irresistible crunchy sugar topping.
 If you can’t find this product in your store, feel free to substitute any brand of granulated white sugar.

-Almond flour can be substituted for 1/4 of the all-purpose flour.
-I haven’t tested this recipe with it but if you like, use 1/2 cup almond flour and 1 1/2 cups all-purpose.
+Almond flour can be substituted for one fourth of the all-purpose flour.
+I haven’t tested this recipe with it but if you like, use one half cup almond flour and one and a half cups all-purpose.
 For more about almond flour, check out this blog by King Arthur Flour.